Modern logo ideas by industry

-- What’s the Mojomox logo ideas maker?The Mojomox logo ideas maker is great for exploring logo ideas.
+- How do I get logo ideas?The Mojomox logo ideas maker is great for exploring logo ideas.
 You type in your business name and then scroll through all the Mojomox logo ideas really fast.
 Once you’ve found a baseline idea you like, you can further customize your logo by clicking on an individual letter.
 Alternative letters will show up and you can swap one out by clicking on it.
 Easy, modern, fast!

-- How do color palettes work?After clicking on one option within the logo ideas maker, you’ll get to the logo maker app.
+- When do I think about color palettes?After clicking on one option within the logo ideas maker, you’ll get to the logo maker app.
 There, in the righthand sidebar, you’ll find a color palette creator.
 You can start your color palette with a default palette and then refine it or pick your own from scratch.
 While you’re selecting colors, you’ll see your logos in the brand kit below changing colors in real time.
 This makes it easy to select brand colors that work in all of your marketing assets when combined in various ways, for example on LinkedIn banner templates or business cards.
+A brand color palette should be finalized after the logo design is done but you can also adjust it during or after the logo idea has turned into a final logo.

-- What are brand kits?A brand kit is an overview page for your brand assets, such as logos in various colors, a color palette and typography.
-With a subscription, you can have up to 20 brand kits and each brand kit includes a custom logo made with the Mojomox logo maker.
-Your brand kits are hosted online, you can share the link with others for them to download files.
-For the one-time logo package purchase (versus a subscription), you’ll get a copy of your brand kit to download.
+- What’s a brand kit?A brand kit is an automatically created overview page for your brand assets, such as logos in various colors, a color palette and typography.
+Your brand kit is hosted online, you can share the link with others for them to download files.
+Or, you can download a PDF to have an overview of your brand.

 - What’s the cancellation time for subscriptions?
 We bill annually.
 Cancel anytime before the next payment via email or inside the app under Subscription Details.

 - Other questions?Email us at firstname.lastname@example.org.